 Children frequently mimic what they see their parents or caregivers doing, so set a good example by reading yourself.
 Show your child that reading isn’t just for learning; it can be enjoyable and relaxing, too!

-Pick age-appropriate books (like those mentioned earlier) to read with your child.
+Pick age-appropriate books to read with your child.
 Your child will hear what a good reader sounds like as you share the story.
 They’ll notice how your inflection changes, how you use different voices for each character, and how you pause at punctuation.

 Over time, your child will start integrating these skills into their own reading, making them a more independent reader.